John (Jack) Galmiche III, President and Chief Executive Officer

 Nine is among the most watched public television stations in the PBS system with one of the most highly rated audiences for full day viewing.
 Jack has focused the station’s efforts around new forms of community engagement and expanded the reach of the station’s programming and content through four local channels in the St. Louis market as well as new capabilities of digital distribution through the internet.

 The Nine Network’s groundbreaking approach to community engagement has become a national model for public media and is being implemented in numerous community service initiatives, including American Graduate: Let’s Make It Happen, a public media initiative being led locally and nationally by the Nine Network.
 Additional Nine Network initiatives address interrelated issues impacting the health and welfare of our young people and the community as a whole.
-Under Jack’s leadership, the Nine Network has also made a significant commitment to advance understanding and participation in the arts and produces a weekly series titled Arts America.
+Under Jack’s leadership, the Nine Network has also made a significant commitment to advance understanding and participation in the arts and sciences and produces two weekly series titled Arts America and Science Matters.
 These and other initiatives related to sustainability, science and technology, entrepreneurship, and energy and the environment are based in ongoing partnerships established by the Nine Network with local organizations.
 In addition, Stay Tuned, a weekly public affairs program produced by the Nine Network, provides a platform for community discussion of these important topics.
 Stay Tuned was designated the top news program in St. Louis, receiving St. Louis Magazine’s 2014 A-List Award.

 A 5,500-square-foot digital media center known as the Nine Center for Public Engagement is producing new forms of digital media and online content.